 Has the Fed's zero interest rate policy and quantitative easing had a positive impact on Small Businesses?

-Five percent of owners reported that all their borrowing needs were not satisfied, 3 points above the record low reached in September 2015.
-Thirty-two percent reported all credit needs met (up 1 point).
-Only 2 percent reported that financing was their top business problem.
-Twenty-nine percent of all owners reported borrowing on a regular basis (unchanged).
+Three percent of owners reported that all their borrowing needs were not satisfied, 1 point above the record low reached in September 2015.
+Thirty percent reported all credit needs met (down 2 points), and 53 percent explicitly said they did not want a loan, up 6 points.

 This month's "Commentary" section includes the following observations:

 After seven years of “recovery” which hasn’t turned out to be much of one, real GDP posted three quarters of growth averaging 1 percent, dragging down the average of 2.1 percent growth for the recovery period.
 Compare this to 4.5 percent for the 1983 recovery.
 At the tail end of this recovery, there are 5 million more food stamp recipients than at the start of the Obama administration.
 There are 10 million more people on Medicaid.
 The “work” requirement in the 1996 welfare reform legislation that worked well has been eliminated, perhaps explaining why so many owners with job openings for low skilled workers can’t find qualified applicants, welfare competes with actually taking a job.
 If this is where the “recovery” ends, it will certainly be a sad performance.

 The next chart is an overlay of the Business Optimism Index and the Conference Board Consumer Confidence Index.
 The consumer measure is the more volatile of the two, so it is plotted on a separate axis to give a better comparison of the two series from the common baseline of 100.